hammer90/embeddable-rest-server/README.md

 ## Installation

-`embeddable-rest-server` is not yet HTTP/1.1 feature complete, you must accept 501/505 responses for certain requests.
+`embeddable-rest-server` is neither HTTP/1.1 feature complete nor API stable, you must accept 501/505 responses for certain requests and breaking change.

 Install via Cargo by adding to your `Cargo.toml` file: